What is ulcerative colitis?

 Call your healthcare provider right away if:

-- Your symptoms come back after they have gone away
+- Your symptoms come back after they've gone away

 - You have new symptoms